John C. Portman Jr.

 John Calvin Portman Jr. (December 4, 1924 – December 29, 2017) was an American neofuturistic architect and real estate developer widely known for popularizing hotels and office buildings with multi-storied interior atria.
 Portman also had a particularly large impact on the cityscape of his hometown of Atlanta, with the Peachtree Center complex serving as downtown's business and tourism anchor from the 1970s onward.
 The Peachtree Center area includes Portman-designed Hyatt, Westin, and Marriott hotels.
-Portman's plans typically deal with primitives in the forms of symmetrical squares and circles.
+Portman's plans typically dealt with primitives in the forms of symmetrical squares and circles.

 Early life and career

-Portman was born to John C. Portman, Sr. and Edna Rochester Portman.
+Portman was born on December 4, 1924, in Walhalla, South Carolina, to John C. Portman Sr. and Edna Rochester Portman.
 He had five sisters.
 He graduated from the Georgia Institute of Technology in 1950.
 His firm completed the Merchandise Mart (now AmericasMart) in downtown Atlanta in 1961.
 The multi-block Peachtree Center was begun in 1965 and would expand to become the main center of hotel and office space in Downtown Atlanta, taking over from the Five Points area just to the south.
 Portman would develop a similar multiblock complex at San Francisco's Embarcadero Center (1970s), which unlike its Atlanta counterpart, heavily emphasized pedestrian activity at street level.

 The Hyatt Regency Atlanta, Portman's first atrium hotel, would lead to many more iconic hotels and multi-use complexes with atria, including the Westin Bonaventure Hotel in Los Angeles (1974–1976), the New York Marriott Marquis (1982–1985), and the Renaissance Center in Detroit (first phase 1973–1977), whose central tower remained the tallest hotel in the Western Hemisphere until the completion of 1717 Broadway in 2013.

 His signature work in China, the Shanghai Centre (1990), was the first of many major projects in China and elsewhere in Asia.
 The 5-star hotel inside, The Portman Ritz-Carlton, Shanghai (formerly Portman Shangri-La Hotel), was named after him.

-In 2009 Portman's work was featured in a major exhibition at Atlanta's High Museum of Art.
+In 2009, Portman's work was featured in a major exhibition at Atlanta's High Museum of Art.

 Portman was a Fellow of the American Institute of Architects.

-Personal life
+Personal life and death

 Portman married Joan "Jan" Newton.
 They had six children.

-Portman died on December 29, 2017, aged 93.
-He was survived, among others, by his wife and five of his children, as well as his daughter-in-law, actress Traylor Howard, and three of his five siblings.
+Portman died on December 29, 2017, aged 93, in Atlanta.
+Through his son Jarel, his daughter-in-law is actress Traylor Howard.